connieGao0819/dataviz-project-template/README.md

 It should be noticed that, to compare the revenues and the headcounts of different industries, not only need to compare the size of bubbles, but also the legend of the bubbles that is marked on the right corner beside the map.

-2. For a company, is there any correlation between growth and revenue?
+**2. For a company, is there any correlation between growth and revenue?**

 I have plotted two scatter plots about the correlation between growth and revenue of every industry.
 The first one is about all the growth and revenue values of these companies within the 10 years.
 Then, to see the relationship between the two aspects more clearly, I optimized the first plot by removing some of the extreme boundary values and got the second plot.
 From the two plots, we can draw the conclusion that for a company, the larger the revenue value, the slower the growth rate.